 The Outer Gardens are the room where Ven found Terra at the end of Ven’s meandering Radiant Garden finale, so off you go back to the courtyard and then to the gardens to find the building in the centre, which I mentioned briefly in Ven’s scenario.
-He enters the door and finds a huge a cavernous underground room that the game will identify on revisits as a water “Purification Facility.”
-Terra finds a boss arena conveniently constructed over the facility for his viewing pleasure.
+The one Ven would see hidden by a waterfall?
+Terra enters the door and finds a huge a cavernous underground room that the game will identify on revisits as a water “Purification Facility.”
+Terra finds a boss arena conveniently constructed over the facility purely for his viewing pleasure.
 Fun fact: there’s a football field-sized arena originally built into the White House laundry room for the final boss battle against James K. Polk, but he never showed.
 Terra finds no one waiting for him on the platform, and gets a smug look on his face that Braig never showed up in this small corner of the giant room!
 Well, time to go home.

 The boss fight against Braig is heavily reminiscent of the fight with Xigbar in KH2, which is bad news for you, because that was when KH2 woke up and decided to start playing hardball.
 Still, Braig isn’t as strong as his original self, though I needed Hirokey123’s help to spot most of the differences.
 Curiously, Braig already exhibits some of his space powers.
 He can already teleport around and fire homing arrows.
 It’s just that most of those attacks that are there are much weaker.